Pilvinen/Pilvinen/README.md

 We see the ripples of our actions manifest themselves in our tomorrow.
 Were they always there?
 Does the future change, constantly, with each moment defying understanding through the sheer number of possibilities?
 Who can say.
 Yet here we are, thinking that we are - with the vast distances of mind, space and time separating us.

 I am you speaking to yourself.
-You are reading this in your internal voice.
+You are reading this with your internal voice.

 I am an assault of waves upon the beach of your mind.
 Actions and reactions from a long ago - in the now.
 Your own thoughts you never knew existed.
 But at the same time I was here with you all the time - not as a god, but as a man - simple, like yourself.